Gigi Saul Guerrero

 Gigi Saul Guerrero (born February 27, 1990) is a Mexican filmmaker and actress.
-She gained recognition for creating and directing the 2017 horror web series, La Quinceañera.
-In 2019, she directed episodes of The Purge and the anthology horror series, Into the Dark.
+She is known for creating and directing the 2017 horror web series La Quinceañera, and for her work on the 2019 series The Purge and Into the Dark.

-Guerrero has been praised as one of the top emerging directors in the horror genre by Empire, Dread Central, Bloody Disgusting and Creators.co.
-Variety described her as part of the new wave of Latino talent.

 Early life

-Guerrero was born on February 27, 1990, in Mexico City, Mexico.
+Guerrero was born in Mexico City, Mexico.
 She immigrated to Vancouver, British Columbia, Canada at the age of 13.
-She grew up in White Rock, British Columbia, and graduated with Honors with a B.A. in Motion Picture Production from Capilano University.
-As a child, she stole a VHS of Child's Play from Blockbuster, but was too scared to finish watching it.
+She grew up in White Rock, British Columbia, and later earned a B.A. in Motion Picture Production from Capilano University, graduating with honors.

 Career

-2011–2018: Career beginnings
+2011-2018: Early Career

-Guerrero met two of her early collaborators, cinematographer Luke Bramley and producer Gordon Cheng, while studying film at Capilano University in 2009.
-Guerrero and Bramley were in the same class and bonded over a shared love of horror, while Cheng was in the year below them.
-In 2011, they collaborated on her directorial debut, the short film Dead Crossing, about zombie border guards eating Mexicans crossing into the United States.
-Guerrero stated she loved the overall experience of film school because it taught her how to be a professional.
-She co-founded the production company Luchagore Productions along with Bramley, Cheng, and producer Raynor Shima in 2013.
+While studying at Capilano University in 2009, Guerrero met her future collaborators, cinematographer Luke Bramley and producer Gordon Cheng.
+Together, they worked on her directorial debut, the short film Dead Crossing (2011), which explored themes of immigration and horror.
+In 2013, she co-founded the production company Luchagore Productions with Bramley, Cheng, and producer Raynor Shima.

-In 2014, she participated in the anthology series México Bárbaro.
-It was the first short production made under Luchagore Productions, and Guerrero's final film school project.
-Her segment Dia de los Muertos premiered at the 2014 Etheria Film Night.
-After viewing Dia de los Muertos, author Shane McKenzie approached Luchagore with adapting his novel, Muerte Con Carne.
-Later that year, Guerrero directed the adaptation of McKenzie's work, El Gigante, and distributed it in partnership with Raven Banner Entertainment.
-The success of El Gigante led to it being adapted into a graphic comic in English and Japanese.
+In 2014, Guerrero contributed to the horror anthology México Bárbaro with her short film Día de los Muertos. which premiered at the 2014 Etheria Film Night.
+She later directed El Gigante (2015), an adaptation of Shane McKenzie’s novel Muerte Con Carne.
+El Gigante was distributed in partnership with Raven Banner Entertainment and later adapted into a graphic novel.

-A development executive at Warner Bros, contacted Guerrero upon viewing El Gigante, which led to Luchagore pitching several ideas, one of which became La Quinceañera.
+A development executive at Warner Bros contacted Guerrero upon viewing El Gigante, which led to Luchagore pitching several ideas, one of which became La Quinceañera.
 Two of her shorts, Slam and Testament, created as entries in film competitions Dead on Film and Phrike Film Fest respectively, picked up awards for Best Death (Testament) and Best Picture (Slam).